Quick Take

 Puppies

 Chorkies are very high-energy puppies and will require regular walks and playtime.
-They should also be trained consistently while young.
-Chorkie puppies should be socialized around other dogs early on.
+They should also be trained consistently from a young age.
+Chorkie puppies should be socialized with other dogs early on.
 They will be especially prone to barking.
-It costs between $400-$800 to buy a Chorkie puppy.
+It typically costs between $350 and $900 to buy a Chorkie puppy, though prices can be higher for puppies with a superior pedigree.

 Chorkie puppies are very high-energy dogs that require a lot of exercise.